haribaskarbalraj/lending-intent/README.md

 # Lending Intent Engine

-A GenAI application that analyses customer transaction history and classifies lending intent using AWS Bedrock (Claude) and a RAG-enriched LangChain pipeline.
+A GenAI application that analyses customer transaction history and classifies lending intent using an agentic LangGraph workflow, Amazon Bedrock (Claude), and RAG-enriched retrieval — deployed behind AWS Bedrock Guardrails for production safety.

 ## What it does